sunjc826/peggle/README.md

 `PhysicsEngine.swift` The idea of testing a physics engine is to inject in a certain pre-calculated initial state, where the initial state can be one of the following general cases.
 1. Bodies not capable of translating or rotating.
 Essentially the physics engine is expected to make no changes to their positions or velocities.
 2. Stationary bodies that neither collide with each other nor with the wall.
 If a body is unaffected by gravity, it stays still.
 If a body is affected by gravity, check that in a single update, its velocity increases by `dt * gravitationalAcceleration` where the gravitational acceleration is scaled due to the conversion between physical coordinates and logical coordinates.
 3. Stationary bodies that collide with each other.
 If the bodies partially overlap, they will be expected to be completely disjoint in the next update due to the teleportation mechanism of collision resolution.
 However, since the bodies are stationary, ignoring gravity, they should remain stationary.
-To ignore gravity, we can just set their property `isAffectedByGlobalForces` to false.
+To ignore gravity, we can ensure that in `rigidBody.longTermDelta.persistentForces`, there is no force with `forceTyp` equal to `.gravity`
 4. Stationary bodies colliding with wall, where their wall behavior is set to `WallBehavior.collide`.
 Unlike point 3, the bodies do not teleport.
 5. Moving bodies colliding with each other.
 The bodies should reflect against each other based on the Newtonian kinematics equations.
 6. Moving bodies colliding with wall.
 The body should bounce off the wall.
 More accurately, the component of the body's velocity  normal to the wall is reflected and the component parallel to the wall remains the same.
 There should also be energy loss based on the body's elasticity, which can be seen by a decrease in speed.